 The progression of society through the Digital Age is founded upon information technology.
-The development and growth of computing technology with society has effectively changed the way through which people communicate with each other and relay information.
-The usage of the internet and social media will only continue to grow exponentially.
+The development and growth of computing technology in society have effectively changed how people communicate with each other and relay information.
+The Internet and social media usage will only continue to grow exponentially.

-With information available at our fingertips, the amount of information that we encounter every day, significantly surpasses any generation before us.
-If we manage to absorb this information, we are still tasked with analyzing it and interpreting it.
-While this seems pretty effortless and relatively benign, we can’t always predict the effect certain information will have on us.
-Oftentimes, it goes completely unnoticed.
+With information available at our fingertips, the amount of information we encounter daily significantly surpasses any generation before us.
+If we can absorb this information, we are still tasked with analyzing and interpreting it.
+While this seems effortless and relatively benign, we can’t always predict the effect certain information will have on us.
+Often, it goes completely unnoticed.

-While we may possess the technological advance to continue developing into a more digitalized society, we have failed to see or acknowledge our glaringly obvious blindspot.
+While we may possess the technological advance to continue developing into a more digitalized society, we have failed to recognize our glaringly obvious blind spot.

-We have not yet learned to process our thoughts and emotions at a faster rate.
+We have yet to learn to process our thoughts and emotions faster.
 We are, after all, still human.

-It can be argued that the ramifications of vast data availability and change in communication style are new territory and, thus, are still greatly unknown.
-However, as intellects, we can deduce that when people spend more and more of their time on the internet, it is bound to have some type of effect on them.
-On the internet, we have the speed to skim through numerous websites, while also watching a TV show on Netflix, and simultaneously shopping online.
+The ramifications of vast data availability and change in communication style are new territory and, thus, are still vastly unknown.
+However, as intellects, we can deduce that when people spend more and more of their time on the internet, it is bound to have some effect on them.
+On the internet, we have the speed to skim through numerous websites while also watching a TV show on Netflix and simultaneously shopping online.
 But consider how the ability to multi-task in this manner will change functional processes in our minds.
-We are becoming less patient and more hinged upon instant gratification.
+We need to become more patient and less hinged upon instant gratification.
 The internet has contributed to an increase in people with attention deficits.

 Attention-deficit/hyperactivity disorder (ADHD) has become one of the most common mental disorders affecting adults and children.
 Symptoms of ADHD include inattention (lack of ability to stay focused), hyperactivity (excessive disproportional movement), and impulsivity (lack of forethought and planning).

-Several cross-sectional studies have looked at the association between ADHD symptoms and internet addiction.
-The strongest association was in female students, and similar associations were found amongst younger age groups.
+Several cross-sectional studies have examined the association between ADHD symptoms and internet addiction.
+The strongest association was in female students; similar associations were found amongst younger age groups.
 Boys with internet addiction have higher levels of ADHD, depression, and hostility.
 Girls with internet addiction had a higher rate of ADHD and depression.
-There was a correlation found between the severity of ADHD symptoms, namely inattention, and the amount of time spent on the internet.*
+A correlation was found between the severity of ADHD symptoms, namely inattention, and the amount of time spent online. *

-Social media, a popular development in the rapid growth of the internet, contributes to a severe increase in people with anxiety, loneliness, and emotional fragility.** The communications and information we encounter on a daily basis can be confusing, even distressing.
+Social media, a popular development in the rapid growth of the internet, contributes to a severe increase in people with anxiety, loneliness, and emotional fragility. ** The daily communications and information can be confusing, even distressing.
 Imagine, for example, children who use social media.
 Their minds are still young and very malleable.
-There are so many different personas in our population, such that it is unlikely for everyone to get along.
-Children, who do not yet possess or completely understand their core values and beliefs, can become susceptible of bullying or self-sabotage, through comparing their online presence with others.
-This has the potential to lower self-esteem and increase anxiety in children, particularly, but also in adults.
+There are so many different personas in our population that it is unlikely for everyone to get along.
+Children who do not yet possess or completely understand their core values and beliefs can become susceptible to bullying or self-sabotage by comparing their online presence with others.
+This has the potential to lower self-esteem and increase anxiety in children, particularly but also in adults.

-While socializations occurring in-person require proper etiquette and understanding of societal norms and expectations, the internet does not possess the same rules.
+While socialization occurs in person and requires proper etiquette and understanding of societal norms and expectations, the internet has different rules.
 It doesn’t come with a handbook on the right or wrong ways to communicate with others.
 Since internet users aren’t having a face-to-face conversation, this can sometimes result in a lack of accountability.
-Without having consequences for words or actions, people sometimes say, post, or relay information to others, that they would not normally communicate in real life.
-The younger generations, Millennials and Gen Z, have basically grown up with the internet.
-They were given a very powerful toy but many lack the emotional capacity to properly navigate it.
+Without having consequences for words or actions, people sometimes say, post, or relay information to others that they would not normally communicate in real life.
+The younger generations, Millennials, and Gen Z, have grown up with the internet.
+They were given a powerful toy, but many lacked the emotional capacity to navigate it properly.

 This is the biggest conundrum that Millennials and Gen Z face.